The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: Helicity flow and its geometrical meaning

 \subsection{Characterization of $\partial_f C$}

-In Theorem\,\ref{theorem:helicity_transformation}, we have shown that the Casimir (helicity) generates the gauge transformation on the distribution function $f$ that preserves the fluid variables $(\rho, \bi{U})$ (or the moments $P_\nu$).
+In Theorem\,\ref{theorem:helicity_transformation}, we have shown that the Casimir (helicity) $C$ generates a Hamiltonian flow inducing the gauge transformation on the distribution function $f$ that preserves the fluid variables $(\rho, \bi{U})$ (or the moments $P_\nu$).
+We call the vector $[\circ, \partial_f C]$ the \emph{helicity flow} in the phase space $M$; its co-adjoint action $[\partial_f C, \circ]^*$ on the distribution function $f$ induces the gauge transformation.
 Since the fluid variables are integrals (moments) over the $\bi{v}$-space, it might be expected that the gauge symmetry pertains to some transformation in the $\bi{v}$-space that does not change the moments.
 However, it is not so; the following example shows that the helicity gauge is primarily about the $\bi{x}$-space transformation of $f$:

 \begin{example}[linear shear flow] \normalfont Suppose that $\rho=1$ and $\bi{U}=x^1 \bi{e}^2$ (a linear shear flow).
 Then, $\bomega=\bOmega=\bi{e}^3$, $\partial_f C = v_3$, and hence

 Evidently, the perturbation $\tilde{f}$ does not yield variations in the fluid variables $\rho$ and $\bi{U}$, because they are independent of $x^3$. \end{example}